-43. The Agency's management goal for the bypasses at the Passumpsic River projects is to establish and maintain cold water aquatic habitat, including deep aerated pools that are well circulated and serve as adult fish refugia, steeper gradient areas with high macroinvertebrate production, and fish spawning and nursery areas (Comprehensive River Plan for the Passumpsic River Watershed, Vermont Department of Environmental Conservation, August 1992).
-The project bypass provides valuable habitat for juvenile Atlantic salmon, all life stages of resident salmonids (brown and rainbow trout) and a variety of non-game fishes.
+- 41. The Agency's management goal for the bypasses at the Passumpsic River projects is to establish and maintain cold water aquatic habitat, including deep aerated pools that are well circulated and serve as adult fish refugia, steeper gradient areas with high macroinvertebrate production, and fish spawning and nursery areas.
+(Comprehensive River Plan for the Passumpsic River Watershed, Vermont Department of Environmental Conservation, August 1992) The project bypass provides valuable habitat for juvenile Atlantic salmon, all life stages of resident salmonids (brown and rainbow trout) and a variety of non-game fishes. - 42.
+Adequate flows through the two pools in the bypass would create quality habitat for adult brown and rainbow trout.
+Bypass flows are necessary to provide pool currents for both pools.
+The lower pool provides habitat with deep, well-aerated water, thereby offering fish a refuge from summer water temperature extremes.
+This may be the only such refugia available to trout between the Arnold Falls and Pierce Mills dams.

-- 44. The large plunge pool, with a depth of up to 27 feet, is important as adult fish holding habitat and was mentioned by anglers during the Agency comprehensive river planning process as a very popular fishing hole.
-Consultants working for the applicant found young-of-the-year brown trout in the riffle/run section downstream of the pool.
-This more riverine portion of the bypass has value as nursery and possibly spawning habitat. - 45.
+- 43. The riffle reach is valuable as habitat for resident trout species and as nursery habitat for Atlantic salmon.
+This riffle contains a good variety of cobbles and boulders of varying sizes and appears to be of high quality for salmon rearing.
+In addition to these habitat roles and the aeration of water entering the lower pool, this riffle can provide habitat for invertebrate production.
+Since fish are anticipated to utilize the pools as temperature refugia, invertebrate production in the riffle reach may be important as a food source for fish utilizing the bypass. - 44.
 During fall 1992 and summer 1993, the applicant, in consultation with the Agency and the U.S. Fish and Wildlife Service, conducted a study to determine how much habitat is available at alternate minimum bypass flows.
 The results of this study are presented in the applicant's response to FERC AIR No. 3 (September 1993).
-The study approach is patterned after the U.S. Fish and Wildlife Service Instream Flow Incremental Methodology, which quantifies physical habitat based on organism preference for certain conditions of stream depth, velocity, substrate, and cover. - 46.
-The bypass, as described in this study, includes three separate habitat types: a large deep (up to 27 feet) pool at the base of the dam; an approximately 90-foot long and 100-foot wide, deep to moderate depth riffle, including the transition at the lower end of the deep pool; and an approximately 160 foot long and 200 foot wide shallow run that extends to the project tailrace. - 47.
-The area to be assessed in the applicant's study under AIR No. 3 was the 250 foot long riffle/run reach.
-Substrate in the riffle and run sections was categorized as embedded cobble and gravel.
-The Agency identified the riffle portion as providing brown trout/spawning incubation habitat. - 48.
-The scope of the AIR No. 3 study was to conduct assessments of habitat for the brown trout spawning and incubation life stage
+The study approach is patterned after the U.S. Fish and Wildlife Service Instream Flow Incremental Methodology, which quantifies physical habitat based on organism preference for certain conditions of stream depth, velocity, substrate, and cover. - 45.
+The bypass, as described in this study, includes three separate habitat types in addition to pools: an approximately 100 foot long and 40 to 80 foot wide section of deep run (represented by study transect 1); an approximately 40 foot long and 45 foot wide section of shallow run (represented by study transect 2); and an approximately 100 foot long and 75 to 140 foot wide section of wide shallow riffle extending to the project tailrace (represented by study transects 3 and 4). - 46.
+The original scope of the AIR No. 3 study was to conduct assessments of habitat for the Atlantic salmon juvenile and rainbow trout adult life stages at target flows of 8 cfs, 35 cfs, 63 cfs, 99 cfs, and 135 cfs. - 47.
+The study transects were selected in September 1992 and initial data collection done in October 1992.
+By letter dated March 24,